rism-digital/verovio-editor/README.md

 # Verovio Editor

-A JavaScript Editor prototype built on Verovio
+A TypeScript Editor prototype built on Verovio